GorokhovSemyon/MultimodalLLM/README.md

 # MultimodalLLM

-This repo is devoted to Multimodal LLM.
+This repo is devoted to Multimodal LLM, what combines visual and text data processing.